everesttrek

 • How difficult is the Everest Three Passes Trek?

-• How does the Three Passes Trek compare to EBC or EBC via Gokyo?
+• How does this compare to the EBC Trek and EBC via Gokyo?

-The standard EBC Trek (14 days) covers Base Camp and Kala Patthar — the essential Everest bucket-list route.
-The EBC via Gokyo Valley Trek (17 days) adds Gokyo Lakes, Gokyo Ri, and one high pass (Cho La) the best-of-both-worlds option.
-The Three Passes Trek (20 days) adds all three high passes plus the complete Renjo La circuit via the remote Bhote Koshi Valley, it's the most complete Everest region circuit possible on foot.
-Choose EBC for 14 days and the classic experience.
-Choose EBC via Gokyo for 17 days with EBC and Gokyo combined.
-Choose Three Passes if you have 20 days, strong fitness, and want everything.
+The standard EBC Trek (14 days) covers Base Camp and Kala Patthar, the essential Everest experience.
+The EBC via Gokyo (17 days) adds Gokyo Lakes, Gokyo Ri, and one high pass (Cho La).
+The Three Passes Trek (20 days) adds all three passes plus the complete Renjo La circuit via the remote Bhote Koshi Valley.
+Choose Three Passes if you have 20 days, prior high-altitude experience, and want the most complete Khumbu circuit possible.

 • What is the acclimatisation plan?